-- Every government employer that offers defined benefit pensions should make a commitment to fund the full amount of the ADC each period.
+- Every government employer that offers defined benefit pensions or OPEB should make a commitment to fund the full amount of the ADC each period.
 (For some government employers, a reasonable transition period will be necessary before this objective can be accomplished);

 These principles and objectives necessarily will affect decisions related to the treatment of three core elements of a comprehensive pension funding policy: